MSDimos/commander-rust/README.md

 // this is required!
 Beacuse we used `run!()`, it's a proc_macro
 #![feature(proc_macro_hygiene)]

-// Only four items you will use! use commander_rust::{ Cli, command, option, entry, run };
+// Only five items you will use! use commander_rust::{ Cli, command, option, entry, run };